rodvar/mars_rover/README.md

  - Much more input flexibility.
 Supports blank lines, separations, extra spaces in between numbers, etc
  - Validates positioning of rovers on top of each other
  - Rovers can fly in and out of the plateau.
 However, rovers can't be positioned out of the plateau on start.
+ - Validates Numbers/Letters usage through regular expressions, all the letters must be caps.
  - CI during development, much robust version :)

 # How to test it